 Product lifecycle management (PLM) is integral for businesses that manufacture products.
-PLM, a business discipline, facilitates product data management in every stage of a product's existence.
+This comprehensive guide will explore what PLM is, the benefits of PLM, and the future of PLM technology.
+PLM, a business discipline, facilitates product data management (PDM) in every stage of a product's existence.
 From when a product developer conceptualizes a product to its service and disposal, a product will have many details that must be managed efficiently.

 Today's circular economies and transparent supply chains necessitate a product's management throughout its lifecycle, starting with the raw materials used and ending with recycling or repurposing.
 This helps manufacturers create a successful PLM strategy that enables them not just to integrate but also to make meaningful innovations when the time calls for it.